Thorazine/location/readme.md

 }
 ```

-The result is the default template and starts out as empty and gets filled throught the call.
+The result is the default template and starts out as empty and gets filled throughout the call.
 So if no data is available
 the result for that entry will be "".
-After every call the script resets to it's initial settings.
+After every call the script resets to it's initial template.

 ## Chainable functions and their variables